Air quality index: EPA Breakpoints

 To convert an air pollutant concentration to an AQI, EPA has developed a calculator.

 If multiple pollutants are measured at a monitoring site, then the largest or "dominant" AQI value is reported for the location.
-The ozone AQI between 100 and 300 is computed by selecting the larger of the AQI calculated with a 1-hour ozone value and the AQI computed with the 8-hour ozone value.
+The ozone AQI between 100 and 300 is computed by selecting the larger of the AQI computed with a 1-hour ozone value and the AQI computed with the 8-hour ozone value.

 Eight-hour ozone averages do not define AQI values greater than 300; AQI values of 301 or greater are calculated with 1-hour ozone concentrations.
 1-hour SO_{2} values do not define higher AQI values greater than 200.
 AQI values of 201 or greater are calculated with 24-hour SO_{2} concentrations.

 Real-time monitoring data from continuous monitors are typically available as 1-hour averages.
 However, computation of the AQI for some pollutants requires averaging over multiple hours of data.
 (For example, calculation of the ozone AQI requires computation of an 8-hour average and computation of the PM_{2.5} or PM_{10} AQI requires a 24-hour average.)
 To accurately reflect the current air quality, the multi-hour average used for the AQI computation should be centered on the current time, but as concentrations of future hours are unknown and are difficult to estimate accurately, EPA uses surrogate concentrations to estimate these multi-hour averages.
 For reporting the PM_{2.5}, PM_{10} and ozone air quality indices, this surrogate concentration is called the NowCast.
 The Nowcast is a particular type of weighted average that provides more weight to the most recent air quality data when air pollution levels are changing.